rafaelmehdiyev/intrusion-detection-system/README.md

 A real-time network intrusion detection system (NIDS) that monitors network traffic, detects potential security threats, and provides a web-based monitoring interface.

+## In Progress Improvements
+1. Improved Threat Detection
+   - Basic Anomaly Detection: Introduce simple anomaly detection based on traffic patterns, such as detecting large spikes in traffic, unusual packet sizes, or changes in traffic flow (e.g., sudden flood of SYN packets for SYN flood detection).
+   - Rate Limiting for Suspicious Traffic: Implement rate-limiting rules (e.g., multiple requests to the same port/IP in a short period) to detect potential brute force attacks or scans.
+   - GeoIP Lookup: Integrate lightweight IP geolocation to track the source of suspicious traffic.
+This can help detect unusual activity from foreign countries or regions where you don’t expect traffic.

 ## Features

 ### Core Components